finnformica/optik/README.md

 - Global middleware to protect logged-in routes
 - Local middleware to protect Server Actions or validate Zod schemas
 - Activity logging system for any user events
+- OAuth integration with Schwab API for portfolio data

 ## Tech Stack